fierceoj/dionaea-ioc-scripts/extractURLs/README.md

 Extract malicious URLs from dionaea binaries.

 ### Usage
-Place script in the binaries directory of the dionaea honeypot.
+The usage below assumes the script is in the binaries directory of the dionaea honeypot.

 Make the script executable: <br/>
 ```sudo chmod +x extractURLs.sh``` <br/>